Diner is served $5,800 wine by mistake

 (CNN) — A restaurant diner who ordered a nice bottle of red wine to go with their dinner got something a bit fancier than they were expecting -- a bottle worth $5,800.

-The customer at the Manchester, England branch of steak chain Hawksmoor ordered a 2001 Chateau Pichon Longueville Comtesse de Lalande, which is listed at £260 ($335), a PR company representing the restaurant told CNN.
+The customer at the Manchester, England, branch of steak chain Hawksmoor ordered a 2001 Chateau Pichon Longueville Comtesse de Lalande, which is listed at £260 ($335), a PR company representing the restaurant told CNN.

 "It was a very busy night at the restaurant and a very simple mistake," Irena Pogarcic of Kitchen Communications said in an email.
 "A member of staff picked up the wrong bottle, mistaking it for another Bordeaux of the same vintage."